-For more information on enabling/disabling the Shock Conversion Estimator feature, please refer to the Propaq MD Configuration Manual.
+For more information enabling/disabling the Shock Conversion Estimator, see the Propaq MD Configuration Manual.

-WARNING!
 Performance of the Shock Conversion Estimator has not been demonstrated in patients under 8 years of age or less than 55 lbs (25 kg).

 Operating Messages